 What does vinegar do in pie crust?

-Vinegar is added to prevent oxidization of pie crust, reducing the amount it turns gray.
-I don’t add vinegar to my pie crust because the gray color disappears when the pie crust is baked, anyway (an egg wash can help with this).
+Vinegar is added to prevent oxidation of the pie crust, reducing the amount it turns gray.
+I don’t add vinegar to my pie crust because the gray color disappears when it’s baked anyway (an egg wash can help with this).

 How do I prevent my pie crust from puffing up?

 Blind bake (par-bake) the crust.
 Roll the pie crust out to fill the pie dish.
 Then, place a layer of tin foil inside the pie dish on top of the fitted crust, and fill the pie dish with pie weights or dried beans.
-It can also help to dock or poke with a fork at the bottom of the crust before lining it with tin foil to allow steam to escape while baking.
+It can also help to dock or poke the bottom of the crust with a fork before lining it with tin foil to allow steam to escape while baking.

 How to make apple pie without a soggy bottom crust?

-Once the pie crust is ready, brush the bottom of the crust with a beaten egg white.
+Once the pie crust is ready, brush the bottom with a beaten egg white.
 This creates a barrier and helps prevent moisture from soaking into the crust.
 Blind baking the crust for a few minutes before adding the apple filling can also help create a crisp bottom crust.

 How to make my pie crust crispy?